amp5/QMSS_G5069_Applied_D_S/notes.md

 Next steps:
 1. overlay stop and frisk data over these maps
 2. to clustering with this precint data and SaF data
+3. There should be a fourth category.... http://www.nyc.gov/html/nypd/downloads/pdf/analysis_and_planning/seven_major_felony_offenses_2000_2015.pdf